srs81/CakePHP-AjaxMultiUpload/README.md

 on any button, and it shows you a nice progress notification during uploads.
 You can also delete files in edit mode.

+As of May 2015, this now uses Dropzone.js to allow file uploads.

 ## How to Use

 ### Download or checkout